Hoylande Young Failey was a senior chemist at the University of Chicago's Metallurgical Laboratory ("Met Lab") during the Manhattan Project.

 At the same time, she also participated in meetings of the Met Lab's council.
-Failey was one of ten women to sign the Szilard Petition, a document drafted by physicist Leo Szilard to stop the President from dropping the atomic bomb on Japan.
+Young was one of ten women to sign the Szilard Petition, a document drafted by physicist Leo Szilard that attempted to avert the use of the atomic bomb against Japan.

 In 1946, she left the Manhattan Project and became the Director of Technical Information at Argonne National Laboratory.
 In accepting this position, she became the first female division director at Argonne National Laboratory.